Search:

 Episode Highlights

-Consumers hold significant power in the economy, more than protests or votes.
+Consumers hold significant power in the economy, more than through protests or voting.

 “Consumers actually have more power not in signs or in guns.”